rootisgod/rootisgod/content/posts/2019/2019-12-07-Mini-VPN-For-All.md

       host: any
 ```

 And we should have a working config.
-Run as we did on Linux and there should be a succesful handshake to our lighthouse (last line).
+Run as we did on Linux and there should be a successful handshake to our lighthouse (last line).

 ```shell
 C:\Nebula>nebula.exe -config config.yaml